H.R. 2028: REDI Act

 Dental residents and interns

-Hospitals and training programs
+Hospitals and residency programs

 Who is affected by H.R.
 2028?

-Federal student loan borrowers in covered training programs
+Federal borrowers in covered training programs

 Loan servicers and the Education Department